catiegrasse/independent-study/finalPaperDraft.md

 Analysis was also done for specific outcomes that had statistically significant higher incidence rates for patients that smoked <1 year prior to surgery in the inpatient and outpatient settings.
 In the inpatient setting, patients that smoked <1 year prior to surgery had statistically significant higher incidence rates of organ/space surgical site infection.
 In the outpatient setting, patients that smoked <1 year prior to surgery had statistically significant higher incidence rates of postoperative pulmonary embolism, but due to small sample size (N = 1), further analysis was not performed for this outcome.

+##### Multivariate Logistic Regression for Patients in Inpatient Setting who Reported Smoking <1 Year Prior to Surgery
 |   | Odds ratio (data) | 95% Confidence Interval | P-Value |
 | -------------  | ------------- | ------------- | ------------- |
 | Organ/Space SSI  | 2.082 | (0.3792 - 11.43) | 0.406 |